16 amazing tax deductions for independent contractors

 Even better — you can write off their fees as a business expense.

-NEXT has helped thousands of independent contractors protect their businesses with customized business insurance.
+NEXT helps thousands of independent contractors protect their business with customized business insurance.

-We're 100% dedicated to self-employed professionals with general liability, professional liability, commercial auto and other coverage options.
+We’re 100% dedicated to self-employed professionals with general liability insurance, professional liability insurance, commercial auto insurance and other coverage options.

-Purchase insurance online and get your certificate of insurance within 10 minutes.
+Get a quote, review our options, buy insurance online and get your certificate of insurance in about 10 minutes.
+Manage your policy 24/7 via web or mobile app.

 About the author